Soojin-Lee0819/Computational-Artwork/Final Project/journal.md

 ### Designing landing page for Processing

 I started with desinging landing_page on Processing.
-For the landing_page, I wanted players to be able to choose where they are going to open up a cafe, and have it viewed on the map by having Arduino LED lights to light up.
+For the landing_page, I wanted players to be able to choose where they want to open up a cafe, and have it viewed on the map by having Arduino LED lights to light up.
 I carefully chose the images of cafes around the world with a good resolution.
 When choosing cafe images, it was difficult to ignore my "perfectionist" mindset.
 I spent around 2 hours choosing the "perfect" images when the logical part of me was telling me that I should be spending more time getting the technical parts done, and work on the details later if I have more time.

 ![alt-text](Images/cafehover.png)

 I focused on two functions:

-First, when the player hover mouse on the image,the opacity of the image changes and shows how cafe looks; revealing the cafe.
-Another thing is when the image is clicked, I wanted the image that was clicked on to be the background image of the next page, the GamePage.
+First, when the player hover mouse on the image,the opacity of the image changes; revealing the cafe.

+Second, when the image is clicked, the clicked image will be the background of the next page, the GamePage.

-Initially, I just assigned mouse to track where it is on the screen and wrote a function for it to change the opacity of the image when the mouse is hovered.
-This had no issue with the first part but when I tried to implement the second part, since there is no data recorded, I couldn't execute the second part to set a clicked image to be the background image of the GamePage.
+Initially, for the class StartScreen, I just simply assigned to track the mouse and wrote a code for it to change the opacity of the image when the mouse is hovered on the image.
+With this, changing the opacity of the image was not an issue, but since there is no data recorded regarding which image is clicked on, I couldn't execute the second part; to set a clicked image to be the background image of the GamePage.

-Therefore, I set each image as a boolean, and when the mouse is clicked within that boolean, it makes the boolean true.
-For instance, when I have my mouse hover over the parameter of Shanghai cafe image,
+Therefore, I redid the first part and set each image as a boolean.

 ````
 boolean shanghaiOver (int x, int y, int width, int height) {
     if (mouseX >= x && mouseX <= x+width &&
       mouseY >= y && mouseY <= y+height) {
       return true;